Client Relations Specialist

 What a journey – to be in your shoes and find yourself here today.

-As a Licensed Marriage and Family Therapist, my goal is to help clients find healing and empowerment, and for them to reflect on their journey for change.
-I believe clients know themselves best, and I firmly believe in offering support and working collaboratively towards goals for change.
+As a Licensed Marriage and Family Therapist, my goal is to help clients find healing and empowerment and to support them as they reflect on their journeys for change.
+I believe that clients know themselves best and want to take control of their lives.
+We may question ourselves and our choices, and the more outside opinions we hear, the more we may doubt ourselves.
+That’s why I firmly believe in supporting clients and working collaboratively towards their goals for change.

 I help clients explore early attachment wounds to improve their relationships with themselves and others.
 I work from a Person-Centered, Attachment-Based, and Cognitive Behavioral Therapy orientation.
 My clinical experience also includes working with multicultural populations in underserved communities of color.
-I incorporate mindfulness in my practice to help support self-care and reduce stress.
+I incorporate mindfulness in my practice, and I believe in practicing mindfulness meditation daily to support self-care and stress reduction.

 I am a Licensed Marriage and Family Therapist with a Master’s degree from the University of Southern California and a Bachelor’s degree in Human Development with Specialization in Early Childhood Education from Pacific Oaks College.
-All of my services are available in English and/or Spanish.
+I am trained in Perinatal Mood and Anxiety Disorders.
+I also have training in Mindfulness Meditation.
+All my services are available in English and/or Spanish.